Ceanothus herbaceus: Flowers and fruit

 The small, white flowers of C. herbaceus in a dense, rounded cluster are about 0.5 to 0.75 inch wide.
 It has its disk either dull white or greenish.
 It has calyces with 5 incurved lobes and 5 petals and sepals.
 The flower is spoon-shaped and clawed, that consists of 5 stamens.
 The plant bears a fruit that is 3-4.5 mm wide.
 The fruit is a three-lobed capsule about 3/16 inches in diameter that opens at maturity to release seeds.
 The seeds are usually brown and 2-2.5 mm long, and come in variety of shapes ranging from subglobose to ovoid.
 The flowering occurs between March and August and fruiting between July and September.
 The flower attracts insects, which aid in pollination.
 The fruit attracts birds, including bobwhite quail, that feed on the seeds.
 It also serves as a host plant to the azure blue butterfly.

 Usage

 The Ojibwe take a decoction of the root as a cough remedy.
 The Brulé Lakota brew the leaves into a tea.
 The plant is grown as an ornament, and has a symbiotic relationship with a nitrogen-fixing bacteria.
-In current day, the properties of the roots, help treat asthma, bronchitis and coughs.
+In the current day, the properties of the roots help treat asthma, bronchitis and coughs.
 The flowers are rich in saponins and can be used to produce soap.